It breaks our hearts to hear people say, “There’s nothing to do in Fargo in the winter.”

 A serious amount of events happen in Fargo almost nightly.
 Our Facebook events tab or our events page are two amazing resources to find something to suit you, but below you’ll find some of the big happenings for Winter 2019.

-Fargo’s largest winter festival is full of quirky competitive events (think human curling, cardboard sled races, and an undie run down Fargo’s main drag), nightly live concerts, and wintry family activities.
+Fargo’s largest winter festival is full of quirky competitive events over six weeks (think human curling, cardboard sled races, and an undie run down Fargo’s main drag), and wintry family activities.

 If you’d rather have this laid out in a two-day itinerary, you can check out our first-timer’s winter guide to Fargo.